mcharouk/aws/Certification/machinelearning.md

   * at the end all the weights are aggegated in a single model
   * Overhead on communication, load balancing (workload well distributed on all the nodes, complex model architecture...)

+* SageMaker Training Compiler
+  *  Reduce training time on GPU instances.
+  *  The compiler optimizes Deep Learning models to accelerate training by more efficiently using SageMaker machine learning GPU instances.
+  *  Automatically applies graph and tensor optimization, enabling the efficient utilization of hardware resources and reducing training time

 # Model Tuning